-Gives a random number between 0 and (x-1).
-So RAND x RAND 10 will give any number at random in the range O to 9.
+RAND x Gives a random number between 0 and (x-1).
+So RAND 10 will give any number at random in the range 0 to 9.

-VBNO Gets the number of the verb in this command.
-NO1 Gets the number of the first noun in this command NO2 Gets the number of the second noun in this command.
-These are used to check word order, and to GET and DEOP objects without having to have a condition for each one.
+- VBNO Gets the number of the verb in this command.
+NO1 Gets the number of the first noun in this command, if any. - NO2 Gets the number of the second noun in this command, if any.
+These are used to check word order, and to GET and DROP objects without having to have a condition for each one.

+ii.
+ACTION PART

-LOOK Describe the room you are in at the moment DESC r Describe room number r PICT TEXT {These do nothing on the Adventure Creator but are {retained for compatability with GAC.
+LO OK Describe the room you are in at the moment.
+DE SC r Describe room number r.
+PI СТ Turns the picture display on.
+4 TE XT Turns the picture display off, giving a t adventure. ext

-GET O Get object number o.
-If it isn't here, or you've already got it, or it's too heavy, then the appropriate message is printed.
-DROP o Drop object number o.
-If you haven't got it, then the appropriate message is printed out. x SWAP y Exchange objects x and y.
-In our little adventure, 1 SWAP 5 will exchange the lamp and the lit lamp.
-OBJ o LIST r Describe object number o List all the objects in room number r LIST WITH o TO r Lists all the objects carried with you.
-Move object number o to room r.
-To destroy an object move it to room O. SET m RESE m Set marker m Reset marker m.
-See SET? and RES? for an x CSET c explanation of markers.
-Set x to be the value of counter number c INCR C DECR C Increase counter c by one.
+- GET O Get object number o.
+If it isn't here, or you've already got it, or it's too heavy, then the appropriate message is displayed. - DROP O Drop object number o.
+If you haven't got it, then the appropriate message is displayed. - x SWAP y Exchange objects x and y.
+In our little adventure, 1 SWAP 5 will exchange the lamp with the lit lamp. - OBJ o Describe object number o. - LIST r List all the objects in room number r. - LIST WITH List all the objects carried with you. - o TO r Move object number o to room r.
+To destroy an object move it to room zero. - SET m Set marker m. - RESE m Reset marker m.
+See SET? and RES? for an explanation of markers. - x CSET c Set x to be the value of counter number c. - INCR C Increase counter c by one.
 The maximum is 255.
-Decrease counter c by one.
-The minimum is 0.
-Trying to increase past 255 or decrease past 0 is ignored.
+DECR C Decrease counter c by one.
+The minimum is O. - Trying to increase past 255 or decrease past 0 is ignored.

 GOTO r Go to room r and describe the new room.

-CONN V This checks through the connection table for a connection from the current room using verb v.
-If one is found, this gives the room number of the room you would move to if you took the connection, if not, then it gives zero.
-As an example, if you were in room 3 in our adventure, CONN 4 would give 2 because in the connections from room 3, verb 4 (W) would take you to room 2.
-STRE × Set the maximum weight you can carry to x.
+- CONN V This checks through the connection table for a connection from the current room using verb v.
+If one is found. this returns the room number of the room you would move to if you were to take the connection, otherwise it gives zero.
+As an example if you were in room 3 in our adventure, CONN 4 would return the value 2, because in the connections from room 3, verb 4 (West) would take you to room 2. - STRE x Set the maximum weight you can carry to x.
 STRE is short for STRENGTH.
-BRIN O Brings object o here, (if it exists) FIND o Find object o and move to it, (if it exists).
-This does not acknowledge any restrictions, (such as connections), so it could be useful in a magic spell or something.
-SAVE Saves the current game position.
-LOAD Loads the current game position.
-These are useful for continuing a game after tea or after you get killed !
-WAIT Waits for a new command.
-OKAY Prints "Okay" and awaits a new command.
-EXIT Stops the game.
-The player is NOT asked, so this OULT is for use when the player gets killed or wins.
-The player is asked if he wants to continue, and QUIT if he types "N" for "NO" when asked if he is sure, the game continues, otherwise the game is abandoned.
-On abandoning the game, the score and number of moves taken is displayed, if not disabled by setting marker three.
-CHN Load next part of the adventure from tape.
-See section 2.12.
-Print message number ms. MESS ms alue of x added to y.

-Print number x.
-PRIN X
+BRIN O Brings object o here, if it exists.

+- FIND o Find object o and move to it. if it exists.
+This does not acknowledge any restrictions. (such as connections), so it could be useful in a magic spell. - SAVE Saves the current game position to tape or disc.
+LOAD Loads the current game position from tape or disc.
+These are useful for continuing a game after tea (or coffee - the kettle's probably boiled by now!) - WAIT Waits for a new command. - OKAY Prints "Okay" and waits for a new command. - EXIT Stops the game.
+Since the player is NOT asked, this is recommended for use when the player wins or is killed. - QUIT The player is first asked if he wants to quit.
+If he types "Y", the game terminates, otherwise the game continues.
+On abandoning the game, both the score and the number of moves taken are displayed, assuming this function has not been disabled by setting marker three. - MESS ms Print message number ms. - PRIN x Print number x. - LF Prints a Linefeed.
+Everything from hereon is printed on a new line.